mike-rankin/ESP32-S3_SEN66_Sensor/README.md

 ESP32-S3 Indoor Air Quality Sensor using the Sensirion SEN66

 This project code was inspired by Volos Projects: https://www.youtube.com/watch?v=E4jF15imr6k and has been modified to use the Sensirion SEN66 that measures
 Carbon Dioxide (CO2), Humidity, NOx, Particulate Matter, Temperature, VOC Sensor I2C all over and i2c Qwiic bus.
+The ESP32-C6 board used in this image is a custom one that I design here: https://github.com/mike-rankin/ESP32-S3_1.69inch_Cap_Touch but anything will do like the various ones from WaveShare.

 ![Image](https://github.com/user-attachments/assets/5fa77a00-8831-4bec-977a-aafe0c30eead)